Maluen/code-medium/BUILD-FIREFOX-STORE.md

 - rm -f firefox.zip && cd ./dist/firefox && zip -r ../../firefox.zip ./*
 && cd -

+In case of C++ build errors when running `yarn`, run the following command and retry:
+- npm install --unsafe-perm node-sass

 The generated `firefox.zip` is the minified firefox extension uploaded to the dashboard.